TechHutTV/homelab/README.md

 # My Homelab Setup
 Homelab stacks, templates, and more fun resources!
+This is a *work in progress*.
+I still have a ton to update and add.

 ## Navigation
 * [Media Server](https://github.com/TechHutTV/homelab/tree/main/media) - Plex, Jellyfin, *arr stack, and more.